 The holiday season is just around the corner.
 This is the time of year where family gatherings and holiday parties are written into almost every weekend of the calendar.
 For most, that brings excitement and cheer.
 For a food allergy family, it can bring a little bit of hesitation and fear ~ to say the least.
+That’s why we came up with a delicious dessert option ~ one our son craves on an almost daily basis.
+Take a peek into these allergy friendly pumpkin bars.

 This post contains affiliate links.
 See my DISCLOSURE POLICY for more details.